goldstrike77/ansible-role-linux-wazuh/README.md

 ## Overview
 This Ansible role installs Wazuh manager on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.

+On only one data node cluster environment, wazuh & .wazuh-version indices health status will changed from GREEN to YELLOW because have 1 replicas after the first start, Unfortunately, I really don't know why.

+Steps to fix this problem:

+1. Delete the .wazuh and .wazuh-version indices.
+2. Restart the kibana service.
+3. Re-connect your API entries on the Wazuh app.

 ## Requirements
 ### Operating systems
 This role will work on the following operating systems: